From a Yorkshire fruit and veg shop to CEO of a £300m global company. Now back in Yorkshire, working with the kind of owners I grew up around.

 What I'm not

-I won't tell you what you want to hear, give you a generic framework and call it a plan, or make vague promises.
-What I will do is ask the questions you're not asking yourself, hold you accountable to the commitments you make, and back you to create change that lasts.
+What I will do is ask the questions you're not asking yourself, hold you to the commitments you make, and back you to create change that actually sticks.

 I bring real experience.
 Not just of business, but of getting it wrong, figuring it out, and finding a better way.
-That's what makes the difference.